AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 OUT = IN & MASK
 ```

-For exmaple, to read the 3 msot significant bits from `0b0101100`, we'd use
+For example, to read the 3 most significant bits from `0b0101100`, we'd use

 ```
 OUT = IN & 0b1110000